Xabitsuki/adamax/README.md

 - How does the complexity and spread of words employed by a movie affect its popularity?
 - How has the vocabulary used in movies' scripts evolved across the years?
 - Can we predict the popularity of a movie based on its script?
+- Based on the features of the script of movie, can we predict its genre ?
+More generally, what movie-cluster would we obtain if we look at the most frequents words, mean number of words, imdb rating etc ?

 [//]: # (A list of research questions you would like to address during the project.)